 Red Hen Press presents four annual reading series in New York City to parallel its own four in Los Angeles.
-The press hosts events at Cornelia St. Café, KGB Bar, The Players Club, and Poets House, bridging the gap between the nation’s coasts.
+The press hosts events at Cornelia St. Café, KGB Bar, Bowery Poetry Club, Bryant Park, and Poets House, bridging the gap between the nation’s coasts.

 Red Hen at KGB Bar